onnx/onnx/docs/IR.md

-ir_version|int32|The ONNX version corresponding to the operators. ir_version_prerelease|string|The prerelease component of the SemVer of the IR. ir_build_metadata|string|The symbolic identifier of the operator to invoke. domain|String|The domain of the operator set.
-Must be unique among all sets. opset_version|int64|The version of the set of operators. doc_string|String|A human-readable documentation for this set of operators.
+ir_version|int32|The ONNX version corresponding to the operators. ir_version_prerelease|string|The prerelease component of the SemVer of the IR. ir_build_metadata|string|The symbolic identifier of the operator to invoke. domain|string|The domain of the operator set.
+Must be unique among all sets. opset_version|int64|The version of the set of operators. doc_string|string|A human-readable documentation for this set of operators.
 Markdown is allowed. operator|Operator[]|The operators of this operator set.

 The operator set version is a simple integer value that is monotonically increased as new versions of the operator set are published.
 No operator in a given operator set may have a version number greater than the operator set’s version.